bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-01.md

 Open the lab-class project.

 #### 1. Explore the Project a bit:
+0. Enable Recording in the Terminal: View-> Show Terminal, in the Terminal Menu: Options->Record Method Calls
 1. create an Instance of Student.
-2. create an LabClass.
+2. create an Instance of LabClass.
 3. enroll the Student in the Class by calling `enrollStudent(Student newStudent)`.
-You need     to provide aninstance of class Student as a parameter.
+You need to provide an instance of class Student as a parameter.
 You can do so by either typing the instance name or just double-clicking on the object in the workbench.
 4. call `printList()` on LabClass
 #### 2. Use LabClass to print a list of your Group:
 Complete the `createGroup()` method in `Info1LabGroup`: it should create a LabClass with Student objects for each of you (in your Lab Group) in it.
+Using Terminal Recording, you can record the calls you made interactively in BlueJ and put the program together by copying them.

-(You do not need to examine or change the code of the other classes).
+You do not need to examine or change the code of the other classes!

 1. create an instance of LabClass. don't forget to set all attributes!
-1. create an instances of `Student` for each member of your group as you work together on    thiexercise.
-Don't forget to add the pronouns they use by using `setPronouns()``.
+1. create an instances of `Student` for each member of your group as you work together on the exercise.
+Don't forget to add the pronouns they use by using `setPronouns()`.
 3. enroll the students in the class
 4. call `printList()` on LabClass and check wether all information is complete.